BPR-Data-Team/ElectionModel2024/README.md

 See the [Code](code) folder for all cleaning, scraping, and model code.

+See [Data Citations.md](DataCitations.md) for disclosures of authorship on the data we use.

 ## If you are working on Python files, install a virtual environment in the root directory of the project: